Small scale equidistribution of Hecke eigenforms at infinity: Computing the quantum variance

 Let $M=\GmodH$ be a finite volume hyperbolic surface.
 Then $M$ admits a decomposition where $M_0$ is compact and $Z_i$ is isometric to for some $a_i>0$ with the metric on $S^1\times ]a_i,\infty[ $ equal to

 for $(x,y)\in S^1\times ]a_i,\infty[$.
-In the literature the regions $Z_i$ are called horoball cusp neighboorhoods, horocusps, cuspidal zones, Siegel sets, horocyclic regions, or simply (by an abuse of notation) cusps.
-These subregions $Z_i$ are unbounded regions whose boundary is a horocycle $(S^1\times \{a_i\})$ and a point (the cusp).
+In the literature the regions $Z_i$ are called horoball cusp neighbourhoods, horocusps, cuspidal zones, Siegel sets, horocyclic regions, or simply (by an abuse of notation) cusps.
+These subregions $Z_i$ are unbounded regions with boundary the horocycle $(S^1\times \{a_i\})$ and a point (the cusp).